KxcperM/Brazilian-Ecommerce-Project/README.md

 **Key Insights:**

-- **São Paulo state dominates with R$ 5.92M** in revenue — nearly 3× more than Rio de Janeiro (R$ 2.13M) in second place, reflecting Brazil's extreme economic concentration in the south-east
+- **São Paulo state dominates with R$ 5.92M** in revenue, this is nearly 3× more than Rio de Janeiro (R$ 2.13M) in second place, reflecting Brazil's extreme economic concentration in the south east
 - **São Paulo city alone generated R$ 2.17M**, more than the entire states of Bahia, Santa Catarina, and Distrito Federal combined
 - The filled map reveals a striking **north-south revenue divide**: south-eastern states (SP, RJ, MG) drive the overwhelming majority of revenue, while the vast northern states (Amazonas, Pará, Acre) show minimal activity — pointing to either significant untapped market potential or last-mile logistics barriers in the north
 - **Minas Gerais (R$ 1.86M)** and **Rio Grande do Sul (R$ 0.89M)** are the standout performers outside the São Paulo / Rio axis and represent the most viable expansion targets